hackemonn/DC-Research/README.md

 Week 2: Incorporate AI models, to simulate different profiles for each person based on variables, like profession, transaction velocity, merchant diversity, and encourage spending if money remains idle for a while, or flag outlier transactions, and ask further clarifications.

-Week 3: Test the idea on Polygon Mumbai testnet, using a smart contract, and simulate transactions in real life

-Week 4/5: Create a polished UX/UI for our simulation and make deductions.
+Week 3/4: Create a polished UX/UI for our simulation and add further features

-## tools required
+## Tools required

 VSCode, Libraries, Figma